LynNor1/PaintByNumber_OCR/README.md

 brew install --cask netbeansXX
 ```

-where `netbeansXX` is the version you are looking to install.
+where `netbeansXX` is the version you are looking to install.  `brew search netbeans` returns a list of available casks related to netbeans.
+When I tried this on my Mac, I see that only the latest version 12.5 is available.

 # Installing Tesseract OCR for Mac or PC with Java Interface
 Tesseract OCR is used for extracting the puzzle clues from the scanned Nonogram.
 It seems that I have the native library installation via homebrew and the Java interface from Tess4J.
 I believe I downloaded Tess4J from SourceForge here: [SourceForge Tess4J download](https://sourceforge.net/projects/tess4j/).
 And my homebrew version is 4.1.0.
 There are newer versions of Tesseract available now (v5) and I'm not sure if Tess4J will work with these newer versions.